 When the Leprosy Mission New Zealand was established in 1912, there was no cure for leprosy.
-Natural remedies were used to alleviate some of the discomfort, but it wasn't until 1982 that a reliable cure became widely available.
+Natural remedies were used to alleviate some of the discomforts, but it wasn't until 1982 that a reliable cure became widely available.
 Since then, more than 15 million people have been successfully treated and cured of the disease.

-A combination of three separate drugs (Dapsone, Clofazimine and Rifampicin) known as multi-drug therapy (or MDT) kills the bacteria that causes leprosy.
+A combination of three separate drugs (Dapsone, Clofazimine, and Rifampicin) known as multi-drug therapy (or MDT) kills the bacteria that causes leprosy.
 In most cases the side effects are manageable.

 Treatment takes between 6 and 12 months, and the cure success rate is approximately 99%.
 Early diagnosis and after-cure care are vital in preventing permanent disability.

 Since 1995, WHO (World Health Organisation) has supplied MDT free of charge to leprosy patients in all endemic countries.
 We administer treatment to people and families suffering the consequences of leprosy.

 But there is so much more to the cure than drugs.